 Pentagon says that acting Defense Secretary Mark Esper expects to be formally nominated for the top job very soon

 Twenty-five watchdog groups want Congress to considering clamping down on defense contractors.

 Congress has a lot to do before the end of the fiscal year, Bloomberg Government editorial director Loren Duggan joined Federal Drive with a preview of what’s to come.

 Trump says it’s important that a ‘very simple and basic’ question be included on the 2020 census: ‘Are you a Citizen of the United States?’

 The Department of Justice says it’s still looking for a way to include a citizenship question on the 2020 census

 The Congressional Budget Office readjusted its earlier Space Force estimate based on DoD’s proposal.

 House Democrats made the probe a top priority request when they took over the chamber’s majority in January.

-With more of what to expect from Congress, The Firewall Editor in Chief David Hawkings joined Federal Drive with Tom Temin.
+For more on this and what else to expect after the rest of July, The Fulcrum Editor-in-Chief David Hawkings joined Federal Drive with Tom Temin.